 At Goudsmit UK, our permanent magnets and magnet assemblies are designed to meet the unique needs of your application.
 Therefore, as a valued customer, you are assured of quality products, timely service and competitive pricing.
 Here is a self-serve repository of information pertaining to our magnetic products.
-In addition, we are happy to schedule a meeting to answer any questions about our industrial magnets, engineering components and CNC machining services.
+In addition, we are happy to schedule a meeting to answer any questions about our industrial magnets, engineering components and complementary services.

 Click on the links in the menu below to learn more about a topic

 Ferro magnetism is the basis for many electrical and electromagnetic devices ranging from the refrigerator magnet to motors and transformers.

 It is a physical phenomenon that allows certain materials to become permanent magnets.
 Iron, nickel and cobalt (and their alloys) fall into this category.

 Rare-earth magnets are a relatively new class of exceptionally strong ferromagnetic materials.

 This machine is used to take precise 3D measurements of magnets and non-magnetic materials.

 Anodising is an electrolytic process for producing thick oxide coatings, usually on aluminium and its alloys.
 The oxide layer is typically 5 to 30µm in thickness and is used to give improved surface resistance to wear and corrosion, or as a decorative layer.

 Advanced Product Quality Planning (APQP) is a structured process aimed at ensuring customer satisfaction with new products or processes.

 Goudsmit’s attainment of the AS9120 certification enables us to supply into the aerospace industry.
 High-tech advancements in aerospace and defence are moving forward incredibly fast.
 It is not quality, but process control that determines whether products meet a customer´s requirements.
 As a supplier and manufacturer, we are fully certified at every level of our business.